Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: i SWAP gate results

-Our results are presented in Fig.~\ref{fig:pulse_landscapes_all}.
-We find high-fidelity pulses with infidelities $1-\mathcal{F} < 10^{-10}$ for all combinations of driving schemes and modulation methods with the best achieving infidelities approaching the limit of double-precision accuracy.
+Our results are presented in Fig.~\ref{fig:pulse_landscapes_all}, where each dot represents an optimized pulse.
+We find high-fidelity pulses with infidelities $1-\mathcal{F} < 10^{-10}$ for all combinations of driving schemes and modulation methods with the best ones achieving infidelities approaching the limit of double-precision accuracy ($\sim 10^{-16}$).
 This demonstrates the potential to realize high-fidelity iSWAP gates in diverse neutral-atom QPU setups with different experimental constraints.
 Furthermore, we can clearly identify a strong drop in infidelities after specific pulse durations $\tau^*$, which indicate the quantum speed limit to realize an iSWAP gate for the given setup.
 In particular only for durations $\tau \geq \tau^*$ it is possible to realize an iSWAP gate.
-The value of $\tau^*$ varies between the driving schemes and modulation types, ranging from $\tau^*\Omega \sim 2 \pi \times 1.5$ for ``Scheme A'' with phase modulated pulses to $\tau^*\Omega \sim 2 \pi \times 7$ for ``Scheme B'' with Rabi modulated pulses.
-In general, we observe larger speed limits for ``Scheme B'' due to the fact that the state $\ket{r'}$ cannot be populated directly from the qubit subspace, but only via the other Rydberg state $\ket{r}$, unlike in ``Scheme A''.
+The value of $\tau^*$ varies between the driving schemes and modulation types, ranging from $\tau^*\Omega \sim 2 \pi \times 1.5$ for driving scheme A with phase modulated pulses to $\tau^*\Omega \sim 2 \pi \times 7$ for driving scheme B with Rabi modulated pulses.
+In general, we observe larger speed limits for driving scheme B due to the fact that the state $\ket{r'}$ cannot be populated directly from the qubit subspace, but only via the other Rydberg state $\ket{r}$, unlike in driving scheme A.

-The existence of this speed limit arises directly from the basic nature of our protocol which requires a finite amount of accumulated exchange interaction.
-Since the interaction strength $V_{\rm dipole}$ is finite this yields a lower bound on the minimal pulse duration.
-Also finite Rabi frequencies restrict the rate of required transfer of populations from non-interacting qubit states to interacting Rydberg states, and back.
+The existence of this speed limit arises directly from the basic nature of our protocol, which requires a finite amount of accumulated exchange interaction.
+Since the interaction strength $V_{\rm dipole}$ is finite, this yields a lower bound on the minimal pulse duration.
+Also, finite Rabi frequencies restrict the rate of required transfer of populations from non-interacting qubit states to interacting Rydberg states, and back.
 However, since our protocols simultaneously perform the required amount of state transfer and interaction accumulation, the observed speed limit $\tau^*$ cannot be simply computed from the interaction strength and used Rabi frequencies.
+The interplay between interaction and Rabi frequency strengths is prominently visible in the results for phase modulated pulses in Figs.~\ref{fig:pulse_landscapes_all}(a, b).
+One can directly observe that increasing $V_{\rm dipole}/\Omega$ lowers the gate speed limit due to the increased interaction accumulation for larger $V_{\rm dipole}$.
+However, there is an upper limit for $V_{\rm dipole}/\Omega$ beyond which no further reduction of the speed limit can be observed anymore.
+In this regime, the gate speed is limited by the finite Rabi frequencies instead of the interaction strength.